Shot-down stable processes: The Green function

 We remark that \eqref{eq:Green} is analogous to the corresponding estimate for the Green function for the killed $\alpha$-stable process in bounded smooth domains (\cite{MR1490808}, \cite{MR1654824}), which has been extended to bounded Lipschitz domains in \cite{MR1991120}:

 Therefore Theorem~\ref{thm:Green-func-estim} in fact asserts the comparability:

 We emphasize that connectedness plays an important role in the potential theory of $\hat{X}^D$.
-Accordingly, our proof uses the same old-fashioned Harnack chain argument as for classical harmonic functions \cite{MR1741527}, whereas the Harnack inequality for $\alpha$-harmonic functions has a more flexible statement; see the proof of \eqref{eq:Green_killed} in \cite{MR1991120}.
+Accordingly, our proof uses the same old-fashioned Harnack chain argument as for classical harmonic functions \cite{MR1741527}, whereas the Harnack inequality for $\alpha$-harmonic functions has a more flexible {proof and} statement; see {\cite{MR1438304}}.

 \begin{proof}[Proof of Theorem~\ref{thm:Green-func-estim}]

 We have $\Gd(x,y) \leq G_D(x,y)$ for $x,y \in \Rd$, hence we only need to prove the lower bound: